 - URL variations: Sometimes, what should be a single URL ends up becoming multiple URLs, like if your site uses session IDs and effectively creates a different version of the URL for each user.

 - Alternate site versions: If you create a new website at a different domain or make an HTTPS version to replace the original HTTP one, you can end up with duplicate pages.
-Our SEO checker can check for issues with an HTTP to HTTPs redirect!
+Our duplicate content SEO checker can check for issues with an HTTP to HTTPs redirect!

 - Scraped content: Scraping is where you effectively copy content directly from one URL to another.
 This sometimes happens without malintent, like if two pages use a large quote from the same source.